 provide information in accordance with EIEPs and respond to requests from the Distributor for Customer information under clause 31 and Schedule 3.

-CONVEYANCE ONLY
+DIRECT CUSTOMER AGREEMENTS

-Distributor may enter into Direct Customer Agreement with Customer: The Distributor may enter into a Direct Customer Agreement with a Customer at the Customer’s written request, provided that any existing Customer Agreement between the Trader and the Customer is not a fixed term agreement or the fixed term has not expired.
+Distributor may enter into Direct Customer Agreement with Customer: The Distributor may enter into a Direct Customer Agreement with a Customer by agreement in writing, provided that a Distributor may not enter into a Direct Customer Agreement for the provision of Distribution Services on a Conveyance Only basis if any existing Customer Agreement between the Trader and the Customer is a fixed term agreement and the fixed term has not expired.

-Conveyance Only basis: If a Customer has, or enters into, a Direct Customer Agreement, the Distributor must:
+Conveyance Only basis: If a Customer has, or enters into, a Direct Customer Agreement for the provision of Distribution Services on a Conveyance Only basis, the Distributor must:

+unless otherwise agreed with the Trader, ensure that the Direct Customer Agreement includes the direct billing of Distribution Services charges to the Customer and responsibility for associated debt;

 allow electricity to be conveyed through the Network on a Conveyance Only basis on the applicable terms of this Agreement to allow the Trader to supply electricity to that Customer; and

 for each relevant ICP: